dwtaylornz/ffmpeg-transcode/README.md

 - traverses root path (scans all video files in subfolders) - as a job in background
 - transcodes video stream to hevc using **AMD or Nvidia GPU** (largest to smallest file)
 - transcodes audio to AAC (FDK also supported), else copys all existing audio and subtitles (i.e. no conversion)
-- overwrites source with new HEVC transcode if **move_file = 1** (WARNING this is default!)
+- overwrites source with new AV1 transcode if **move_file = 1** (WARNING this is default!)
-- checks to see if video codec is already HEVC (if so, skips)
+- checks to see if video codec is already AV1 (if so, skips)
-- runs various checks that HEVC conversion is successful (length, file has video and audio stream, must be more than min % change)
+- runs various checks that AV1 conversion is successful (length, file has video and audio stream, must be more than min % change)
-- convert_1080p - if enabled will transcode larger resolutions down to 1080p HEVC
+- convert_1080p - if enabled will transcode larger resolutions down to 1080p AV1
 - strips non english audio tracks (tracks must be tagged correctly else all audio is stripped)
-- writes **hevc_transcode.log** for logging
+- writes **av1_transcode.log** for logging

 ### limitations (potential todo list)
 Deminishing effort vs reward -